-Here we describe a few studies of carbon-chain species, mainly focusing on molecules containing a benzene ring.
+Here we briefly describe a few studies of carbon-chain species, mainly focusing on molecules containing a benzene ring.
 The first benzene ring (C$_6$H$_6$) and its cyano derivative, benzonitrile ($c$-C$_6$H$_5$CN) were detected toward CRL 618 and TMC-1, respectively, based on their laboratory infrared and rotational spectra \citep[e.g.,][]{McGuire2018}.
-The most striking and ground-breaking results, the detection of fullerenes (C$_{60}$, C$_{70}$) and its protonated form C$_{60}^+$ was also based on their laboratory data \citep[e.g.,][]{martin93, nemes94,kato91}.
+The most striking and groundbreaking results, the detection of fullerenes (C$_{60}$, C$_{70}$) and its protonated form C$_{60}^+$, was also based on their laboratory data \citep[e.g.,][]{martin93, nemes94,kato91}.
 In the 2020s, several PAHs have been identified in the ISM with the aid of their laboratory spectra.
 For instance, two isomers of cyanonapthalene \citep{mcguire2021,McNaughton2018}, two isomers of ethynyl cyclopentadiene \citep{mccarthy2021,cernicharo2021cyclopentadiene,McCarthy2020}, 2-cyanoindene \citep{sita2022}, fulvenallene \citep{McCarthy2020,sakaizumi1993}, ethynyl cyclopropenylidene, cyclopentadiene, and indene \citep[][and references therein]{cernicharo2021hydrocarboncycle,burkhardt2021}.

-Laboratory experiments to investigate reactions have also been developed.
-Experimental investigations of carbon-bearing molecule formation via neutral-neutral reactions are summarized in \cite{Kaiser2002}.
-Ion-molecule reactions producing carbon-chain species were also investigated via experiments \citep{takagi99,zabka14}.
-Recently, \cite{Martinez2020} investigated the growth of carbon-containing species from C and H$_2$ in conditions analogous of circumstellar envelopes around carbon-rich AGB stars.
+Recently, \citet{Martinez2020} investigated the growth of carbon-containing species from C and H$_2$ in conditions analogous of circumstellar envelopes around carbon-rich AGB stars.
 They found that nanometer-sized carbon particles, pure carbon clusters, and aliphatic carbon species are formed efficiently, whereas aromatics are generated at trace levels and no fullerenes are detected.
 They also suggested that the formation of aromatic species must occur via other processes, such as the thermal processing of aliphatic material on the surface of dust grains.
 The astronomical detection of most of the carbon-chain species was based on their laboratory rotational spectra.
 A more comprehensive list of references to laboratory experiments of rotational, vibrational, and electronic spectra of different molecules can be found in the individual papers reporting their interstellar detection.